123samueld/MyKY/Documentation/HowToInstall.md

 ## Create Desktop Quicklaunch Icon
 You'll need to create a new ".desktop" file in "applications".
 First use this command to create a new shortcut launcher: nano ~/.local/share/applications/MyKY.desktop
 You'll be presented with a blank area.
-You want to paste this block of text in but first make sure the path here is the correct path to where you've put the app folder on your machine, lines "Exec" and "Icon" will need corrected for your machine:
+You want to paste this block of text in but first make sure the path here is the correct path to where you've put the app folder on your machine, lines "Exec" and "Icon" will need corrected for your machine:\
 "
-[Desktop Entry]
+[Desktop Entry]\
-Version=1.0
-Type=Application
-Name=MyKY
+Version=1.0\
+Type=Application\
+Name=MyKY\
-Comment=Launches the local real estate scanner and opens the dashboard Exec=/home/YourUsername/Desktop/MyKY/launch.sh Icon=/home/YourUsername/Desktop/MyKY/Resources/Imgs/AppLaunchIcon.png Terminal=false
+Comment=Launches the local real estate scanner and opens the dashboard\
-Categories=Utility;
-"
+Exec=/home/YourUsername/Desktop/MyKY/launch.sh\
+Icon=/home/YourUsername/Desktop/MyKY/Resources/Imgs/AppLaunchIcon.png\
+Terminal=false\
+Categories=Utility;"\
-To save press "Ctrl+O", press enter, then to exit press "Ctrl+X".
+To save press "Ctrl+O", press enter, then to exit press "Ctrl+X". \
+\

-Then refresh the desktop app list with: update-desktop-database ~/.local/share/applications/
+Then refresh the desktop app list with:\
+update-desktop-database ~/.local/share/applications/